 - Cape Cod

-Not to brag, but we’ve got everything here – vibrant cities, buccolic rural areas, and true wilderness.
+Not to brag, but we’ve got just about everything here – vibrant cities, bucolic rural areas, and true wilderness.

 There’s just never enough time for exploring New Mexico. . .